Charmungo98/project1-ivar-the-boneless/README.md

 - [Stack Overflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) were consulted on a regular basis for inspiration and sometimes to be able to better understand the code being implement.

 # 8. Acknowledgements
-- Josswe26 for providing inpsiration and the framework stucture for the website code inlcuding the format of HTML and the structure of the README file.
-Josswe26 provided the framework and structure of the layout of the README file however the content is all of my own origin.

 - My friends, for their constructive and honest criticism.